Universal Operational Privacy in Distributed Quantum Sensing: Introduction

-In realistic distributed sensing networks, privacy becomes a critical requirement: clients may wish to estimate global properties of distributed parameters without revealing individual parameter values to untrusted servers or eavesdroppers~\cite{h.-l.huang,b.polacchi,y.-c.wei}.
+In realistic distributed {{sensor network}}s, privacy becomes a critical requirement: clients may wish to estimate global properties of distributed parameters without revealing individual parameter values to untrusted servers or eavesdroppers~\cite{h.-l.huang,b.polacchi,y.-c.wei}.
 This has led to the concept of private distributed quantum sensing, where probe states are engineered such that local parameters cannot be independently inferred~\cite{n.shettel,j.dejong,m.hassani,l.bugalho,a.junior,j.ho,u.alushi}.
 Existing privacy conditions are typically established using probe states associated with singular quantum Fisher information matrices (QFIMs).
 In particular, Greenberger--Horne--Zeilinger (GHZ) states provide a rank-1 QFIM that guarantees privacy~\cite{m.hassani,l.bugalho,a.junior,j.dejong}, a property that has been theoretically verified using continuity relations of the QFIM~\cite{m.hassani,a.t.rezakhani} and experimentally demonstrated~\cite{j.ho}.
-These approaches implicitly equate privacy with rank deficiency of the quantum Fisher information matrix, assuming that ideal quantum bounds faithfully represent the information accessible to untrusted servers.
+These approaches implicitly equate privacy with rank deficiency of the {QFIM}, assuming that ideal quantum bounds faithfully represent the information accessible to untrusted servers.

 Despite these advances, existing continuity-based privacy conditions remain restricted to rank-1 QFIMs and do not generalize to realistic distributed quantum sensing scenarios.
-In practice, distributed sensing schemes often involve higher-rank singular classical Fisher information matrices (CFIMs), especially in multiparameter estimation settings or under resource constraints~\cite{a.junior}.
+In practice, distributed sensing schemes often involve higher-rank singular Fisher information matrices (FIMs), especially in multiparameter estimation settings or under resource constraints~\cite{a.junior}.
 Moreover, attaining the QFIM itself can be experimentally challenging, as optimal measurements may require infeasible entangling operations~\cite{p.c.humphreys,s.hong,s.hong2} or arise from parameters encoded via incompatible Hamiltonians~\cite{y.yang}.
 This reveals a fundamental mismatch between existing privacy conditions, formulated at the level of the QFIM, and the operational notion of privacy determined by the information actually extracted by realistic measurements.
-These limitations call for a universal privacy principle formulated directly in terms of experimentally accessible quantities.
+These limitations call for a universal privacy principle formulated directly in terms of experimentally accessible quantities. {Moreover, when concerning FIM having rank more than one, it is particularly necessary that the privacy condition clarifies whether even a single parameter is protected against any untrusted parties~\cite{a.junior}, eventually further improving the privacy.}